WebAssembly/component-model/design/mvp/CanonicalABI.md

     ptr += elem_size(f.t)
 ```

-Variants are stored using the `|`-separated list of `refines` cases built
-by `case_label_with_refinements` (above) to iteratively find a matching case (which
+Variant values are represented as Python dictionaries containing exactly one
+entry whose key is the label of the lifted case and whose value is the
-validation guarantees will succeed).
-While this code appears to do O(n) string
+(optional) case payload.
+While this code appears to do an O(n) search of the
-matching, a normal implementation can statically fuse `store_variant` with its
+`variant` type for a matching case label, a normal implementation can
-matching `load_variant` to ultimately build a dense array that maps producer's
+statically fuse `store_variant` with its matching `load_variant` to ultimately
-case indices to the consumer's case indices.
+build a dense array that maps producer's case indices to the consumer's case
+indices.
 ```python
 def store_variant(cx, v, ptr, cases): case_index, case_value = match_case(v, cases)